kevindperezm/crowd_exercises/palindromes/README.md

 Validators are located in lib/validators.

-Engines
+Strategies
 --------
 This app ensures the fact that there are many ways to do the same thing, in this case, to build palindromes from a string's chars.
-So, the logic of how to build palindromes is located in classes called Engines.
-Implementing a new algorithm is as easy as writting a new Engine and modifying the app to use it.
+So, the logic of how to build palindromes is located in classes called Strategies.
+Implementing a new algorithm is as easy as writting a new Strategy and modifying the app to use it.

-The default Engine implementation is a simple algorithm that always produces a single palindrome for a given palindromic string.
+The default Strategy implementation is a simple algorithm that always produces a single palindrome for a given palindromic string.

-Engines are located in lib/engines.
+Strategies are located in lib/strategies.

 Authors
 -------